John W. Rippon Research Award

 Award amount: $500

-To apply: Send one copy of your complete application, including items 1-3 listed above, in electronic format as a single PDF file to: email.
+To apply: Complete the application form, being sure to include all required items listed above, in electronic format as a single PDF file.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
 The file name should contain: the last name of the applicant -“award name” Application (e.g. Smith-Rippon Application).
-Confidential letters of reference should be sent separately to: firstname.lastname@example.org.
+Confidential letters of reference should be sent separately to: email@example.com.
 The letter of reference file name should contain: the last name of the applicant-award name-referee letter (e.g. Smith-Rippon-Jackson Letter).
 The application will be considered to have arrived once all electronic files have been received by the deadline.
 All documents must be in English to be considered.

 Indirect cost is not allowed on MSA awards.